ash/raku-course/essentials/coercion/exercises/true-false-numbers/solution/index.md

 {% include menu.html %}

-To convert a number to a Boolean value, you can use either the `?` prefix operator or a constructor form, or call the `Bool` method, or using the `so` routine as either a function or a method:
+To convert a number to a Boolean value, you can use either the `?` prefix operator or a constructor form, or call the `Bool` method, or the `so` routine as either a prefix operator or a method:

 ```raku
 my $value = 42;